 Even when developing offline apps using the same controller and views, not every page should be cached.
 For example a view specifying a parameter such as

-/myphotos/topic/view/3
+${request.contextPath}/topic/view/3

-should not be cached, but the view /myphotos/view/topic should be cached, so that the JavaScript or backend code can generate the dynamic content.
+should not be cached, but the view ${request.contextPath}/view/topic should be cached, so that the JavaScript or backend code can generate the dynamic content.
 Specifying the difference can be challenging for developers using the same controllers and views and requires conditional construction of the html tag.
-See the Mushroom Mapper for an example on how to use Grails' Sitemesh to make conditional html tags.

 3. Another related challenge is specifying parameters in the offline version even when different controller and views are used.
 For example the URL

-/myphotos/topic/#view/3
+${request.contextPath}/topic/#view/3

 might mean to render a topic view 3 from the device storage.
 But the browser will not have the URL cached.
 Remember we cached only

-/myphotos/topic/#view
+${request.contextPath}/topic/#view

 so the browser will not find it and will generate 404 error.
 We don't want the browser to cache the complete view; rather we want the browser to generate the view from the device storage.
 We need to interpret the "3" not as part of the URL but as a parameter.
-The trick is to use the hash, "#", in the URL, for example my photos uses
+The trick is to use the hash, "#", in the URL, for example ngPhotos uses

-/myphotos/topic/#views/3
+${request.contextPath}/topic/#/views/3

 The browser interprets the above URL as referencing

-/myphotos/topic/
+${request.contextPath}/topic/

 Then the JavaScript code activating the page extracts the "3" from the URL address and retrieves the content from the device storage.